grro/pv_forecast/README.md

 **Using the library**

 After this installation you should configure the library with your environment parameters.
 You have to set the closest DWD station id of our PV system location.
-To find the proper station id refer [DWD station list](https://www.dwd.de/DE/leistungen/met_verfahren_mosmix/mosmix_stationskatalog.cfg?view=nasPublication&nn=16102)
+Refer [DWD station list](https://www.dwd.de/DE/leistungen/met_verfahren_mosmix/mosmix_stationskatalog.cfg?view=nasPublication&nn=16102) to select the proper station id.
 ```
 from pvpower.forecast import PvPowerForecast